tqec/topologiq/README.md

 # Random series of CNOTs, using PyZX: CNOT_HAD_PHASE_circuit().
 python -m run --pyzx:cnots

-# Random circuit, using PyZX: zx.generate.cliffordT().
+# A medium-size circuit with three interconnected lines.
+python -m run --pyzx:simple_mess

+# Line of hadamards
-python -m run --pyzx:random
+python -m run --graph:hadamard_line

-# Random circuit, optimised, using PyZX: zx.generate.cliffordT(), zx.simplify.phase_free_simp().
+# Circuit with Hadamards on bends
-python -m run --pyzx:random_optimised
+python -m run --graph:hadamard_bend

 # A 7-qubit Steane code, from a non-descript graph.
 # Ps.
-This one takes longest.
-It is a tightly-packed/highly-optimised circuit, so a few rounds are often needed to find a successful solution.
+This is a tightly-packed circuit with several interconnected nodes, so a few rounds might be needed for success.
 python -m run --graph:steane

-# Line of hadamards
-python -m run --graph:hadamard_line

-# Made up circuit with Hadamards on bends
-# (No relation with reality, meant to push the algorithm into uncomfortable operations)
-python -m run --graph:hadamard_bend

 # A mess of hadamards
-# (No relation with reality, meant to push the algorithm into uncomfortable operations)
+# Ps.
+This is a tightly-packed circuit with several interconnected nodes and a few Hadamards, so a few rounds might be needed for success.
+python -m run --graph:hadamards_mess

+# Random circuit, optimised, using PyZX: zx.generate.cliffordT(), zx.simplify.phase_free_simp().
+# Ps.
+Check the randomly generated graph to ensure all qubit lines are interconnected.
+See "process" section above for details.
-python -m run --graph:mess_of_hadamards
+python -m run --pyzx:random

 ```